NoraLoose/noraloose.github.io/_pages/index.md

 I develop open-source software tools in Python and Julia to support efficient, reproducible, and open science within our community.
 I have led the development of two open-source Python packages: [GCM-Filters](https://gcm-filters.readthedocs.io/en/latest/) and [ROMS-Tools](https://roms-tools.readthedocs.io/en/latest/).
-I am also a PI in the [DJ4Earth project](https://dj4earth.github.io/), where we are making Julia-based Earth system models—including [Oceananigans](https://clima.github.io/OceananigansDocumentation/stable/)—differentiable.
+I am also a PI in the [DJ4Earth project](https://dj4earth.github.io/), where we are making Julia-based Earth system models, including [Oceananigans](https://clima.github.io/OceananigansDocumentation/stable/), differentiable.
 Differentiable Earth system models enable an online approach to training hybrid climate models, where machine learning techniques can be seamlessly integrated with physical model dynamics.

 When I'm not doing research, I enjoy being active outdoors and spending time with my toddler.
 I love rock climbing, trail running, and backcountry skiing.